XanderXAJ/docker-teamspeak/README.md

 # docker-teamspeak

 A nice and easy way to get a TeamSpeak server up and running using docker.
-For help on getting started with docker see the [official getting started guide][0].
+For help on getting started with docker see the [official getting started guide][docker].
 For more information on TeamSpeak and [check out its website][teamspeak].

 [docker]: https://docs.docker.com/engine/getstarted/